bhawandeepsingh/funnel_shifter/README.md

 # funnel_shifter
 funnel_shifter in chisel

-Chisel code working tested in jupyter notebook
-The working jupyter notebook cell is pushed under model directory
+Chisel code for sync_fifo working tested in jupyter notebook The working jupyter notebook cell is pushed under model directory

+Chisel code for funnelshifter is partially complete.
+All simple portions, except those that deal with wrap around are done.
+Portions that deal with wrap around are remaining jupyter notebook code in model directory, once working will be ported to sbt/src/main`

 sbt WIP.